 Home Staging in Nassau Bay

 Following these home staging guidelines can add significant value to the sale of your home while adding little in cost.
-1st Texas Realtors provides expert staging guidelines in Nassau Bay, Texas.
+1st Texas Realtors in Nassau Bay for expert staging guidelines in Nassau Bay, Texas.

 When Selling your Home, Less is more!

 - View your home from the curb or even from across the street.
 Take note of anything unusual such as loose artifacts, overgrown hedges, or dead branches, and remove them from the property.
 The city schedules free bi-annual brush and bulk item pickups, watch for their announcements in your neighborhood for free removal.

 - If your living in the home during the sale, remove all clutter and organize the remaining items.
 The Container store has many affordable storage solutions great for between home sale and time of move.
 Items such as newspapers, mail and laundry should be packed and out of sight.